KareemAdams/HabitTracker-App/README.md

 - **Progress Visualization**: View streaks and progress through charts.
 - **View Habit Analytics**: Get timely reminders to stay on track.
 - **Custom Habit Creation**: Create and personalize habits to suit your lifestyle.
+- **Command Line Interface**: for intuitive interaction and management of habits and tasks.

 ## 🚀 Tech Stack